livewires/you-win/sheets/Jump.md

 The first thing to do is to make our player fall down.

 We can simulate gravity using a **constant acceleration**.
-As you should know from Maths or Physics class, that means we need to keep track of **velocity**.
+As you should know from Maths or Physics class, that means we need to keep track of **velocity** (speed and direction).
 Let's add a variable for just that.

   * Add a variable called `velY`, which stores a number.